doldecomp/melee/docs/glossary.md

 @section glossary_mv mv
 Stands for "motion variables."
 Used by #HSD_GObj::user_data structs (such as
-#Fighter::mv) to store polymorphic variables specific to an #ActionState.
+#Fighter::mv) to store polymorphic variables specific to an #MotionState.

 @section glossary_phys phys
 Short for "physics."